gvwilson/fiction/iffy/index.md

 She had her scavenged safety goggles on her face and the drill bit engaged before Mister Mishra reached the door.

-Drilling holes wasn't hard---she'd learned how to do that long ago.
+Drilling holes wasn't hard—she'd learned how to do that long ago.
 The hard part was drilling them in the right place.
 After examining and discarding half a dozen pieces of scrap, she found one that was bent enough to be a challenge.